solid/solidproject.org/pages/solid-events.md

 Make sure to spread the news about the event in local channels.
 Share the invite with people who organise events with a  audiences that could share interests such as developers, data ethicists, and designers.
 Local media events, calendars, and developer groups can be a great way to tap into existing interest groups.
 Make sure to include your event in This Week in Solid.

 # Join the Solid Event Organisers
-Join the [solid/solid-events gitter channel](https://gitter.im/solid/solid-events) to speak with other Solid Event organisers.
+Join the [solid/solid-events Gitter channel](https://gitter.im/solid/solid-events) to speak with other Solid Event organisers.

 # Continuity
 Having a series of Solid Events in your city is important for the network of local developers to grow and nurture the implementation of Solid.